Mornieur/Mornieur/README.md

 <h1 align="center">Hey there!
 I'm Nanda 🖖</h1>

 📖.
-Currently studying analysis and development systems at FAM, specializing in native languages such as C, C++, and C#.
+Currently studying Analysis and Systems Development at FAM, specializing in native languages such as C, C++, and C#.
   * Get to know a little about my interdisciplinary project: https://malachite-hunter-c24.notion.site/Projeto-Interdiciplinar-Dellamon-f2bf7fe28a5245318b043affb253f0f5

 👾.
 Front-end developer by Udemy & Rocketseat.